Person smiling and looking down at their tablet.

 Workers' comp pays for medical treatment if you're injured on the job

-Your job doesn't have to involve physical labor to put you at risk of injury.
+Your job doesn't have to involve physical labor to put you at risk of a workplace injury.
 Years of typing on a keyboard could lead to carpal tunnel syndrome for a software developer.
 A computer repair technician could cut their hand working inside of a computer, which could put them out of work until it heals.

-When you injure yourself on the job – even by tripping in your office – workers' compensation kicks in to cover the cost of medical care.
+When you injure yourself on the job, even by tripping in your office, workers' compensation kicks in to cover the cost of medical care.
 That includes doctor's visits, prescriptions, and physical therapy.
 If you need to take time off work, workers' comp benefits supply part of your missed wages.

 This may sound like something that health insurance would cover, but insurers can deny claims for work-related injuries.
 Medical bills can also add up quickly, and workers' compensation benefits can save your business in the event of a long recovery.
 That's why independent contractors and sole proprietors may choose to buy this coverage for themselves, even when it's not required by law.